-An iron frame in the shape of the Utopia Dystopia Goa tree stood tall, watching all of us create things that would eventually belong to it.
-For the first three days I saw junk all around as most of us struggled to create something out of it.
+An iron frame in the shape of the Utopia Dystopia Art tree stood tall, watching all of us create things that would eventually belong to it.
+For the first three days, I saw junk all around as most of us struggled to create something out of it.

-Having never done any such work earlier, I was totally lost till I was guided to a giant pile of wires and asked to put them in neat braids that would act as the roots of the tree.
-This kept me engaged for two days and I learn a few new ways to braid.
+Having never done any such work earlier, I was totally lost till I was guided to a giant pile of wires.
+And asked to put them in neat braids that would act as the roots of the tree.
+This kept me engaged for two days.
+I learned a few new ways to braid.
 Colorful beads gave some more options to play around with.
-Everyone else was creating some creatures out of dismantled pieces, and finally I found a few pieces that put together would look like the face of a cat.
+Everyone else was creating some creatures out of dismantled pieces.
+Finally, I found a few pieces that put together would look like the face of a cat.

 See the prior weeks of Utopia Dystopia, Goa

 As Utopia Dystopia Goa comes to a finish, so does the wonderful year 2014.
 May 2015 bring in more adventures.